OscarWulff/OscarWulff.github.io/_posts/2025-03-18-welcome-to-jekyll.markdown

 <iframe src="/assets/plots/sf_stolen_property_animation.html" width="100%" height="500px"></iframe>
 *Fig 2: Geographic concentration of stolen property reports over time (darker = more reports)*

-The animated heatmap offers a closer look at where stolen property incidents are most concentrated:
+The heatmap video offers a closer look at where stolen property crimes are most concentrated and if the year has anything to do with in which part it happens:
-- **Unexpected Clusters**: While downtown areas naturally exhibit high activity, several neighborhoods not typically known for high crime rates show dense clusters of stolen property reports.
+- **Clusters**: Whereas city centers understandably register high levels of activity which in this case are mostly Tenderloin, Sotuhern, Mission and Northern, several neighborhoods which are not necessarily expected to have high crime show close clusters of reports of missing property.
-- **Temporal Shifts**: The hotspots evolve over time, with notable changes after 2013.
-This suggests that the surge observed in Fig 1 might be tied to specific local factors or transient criminal trends during that period.
+- **What happens in around 2013**: Around 2013 the crimes clusters a lot more than before and almost all crimes this year is in one of the 4 areas mentioned before which is very interesting since this also is the year with most stolen properties.
+This shows that just because stolen properties are spread more out does not mean it correlates which how many stolen properties is happening the current year.
-- **Interpreting the Surge**: The spatial distribution hints at possible organized networks or shifts in local socioeconomic conditions influencing where stolen goods are reported.
-It’s possible that areas with rising pawn shop activity or relaxed enforcement may have inadvertently become hubs for these incidents.
+- **What the Hotspots Tell Us**: The stolen property map shows these crimes cluster in specific areas rather than spreading evenly as also mentioned before.
+This suggests that there probably are organized operations or local factors like pawn shop density since a lot of the stolen properties appear the same places.

-Together, the time series in Fig 1 and the spatial analysis in Fig 2 build a compelling narrative: while most crime categories follow predictable patterns, the unique trajectory of stolen property calls for targeted investigation.
+Combined with the timeline chart, stolen property emerges as unique - while other crimes follow expected patterns, this category moves to its own rhythm than the rest of the crimes which is very interesting.

 ---